All Rounder

 Please do not associate brew time within a specific time range to prevent under or over extraction.
 This method was created to make brew time not much of an issue, and your coffee should taste great no matter the time as long as your grind is fairly dialed in to the wide sweet spot grind range.

 You may notice one brew is at a different time than another, even though the parameters and coffee were all the same.
-That is entirely ok! & is part of the joy of conical bypass brewing.
+That is entirely ok!
+It is part of the joy of brewing with recipes designed for even extractions no matter the brew time.

 Specifically with this brew method longer brew times give off more sweet cooked-note flavors while shorter brew times give off sharper, more clean-note flavors.
 If your brew time is fast, you’ll get a different flavor presentation compared to it being slow, but all of the brews should be tasty, that’s the benefit of this method!
 Just enjoy the experience!